Jhaniee/Supermarket-Data-Analysis-/README.md

 By examining this dataset, businesses can gain actionable insights into customer purchasing patterns, profitability trends, and the impact of discounts on revenue, ultimately helping in data-driven decision-making.

-This dataset was gotten from [kaggle](https://www.kaggle.com/datasets/bravehart101/sample-supermarket-dataset) and the analysis was carried out using Microsoft Excel.
+This dataset was gotten from [kaggle](https://www.kaggle.com/datasets/bravehart101/sample-supermarket-dataset) and the analysis was carried out using Power BI.
 The dataset contains 9,994 records and 13 columns.
 It represents a Superstore's sales data, covering various aspects such as ship mode, segment, location, category, sales, quantity, discount, and profit.
-No missing values were detected in the dataset.Duplicates were found and removed.
+No missing values were detected in the dataset.
+Duplicates were found and removed.
 Wrong data type was checked and corrected.

-# Insights from the Analysis
+# Summary and recommedations from the Analysis

+1. Category & Subcategory Performance: Technology and Office Supplies generate consistent profit.
+Furniture has high sales but lower profitability, possibly due to higher costs or discounts.
+Focus on Technology & Office Supplies as they are consistently profitable.

+2. Impact of Discounts on Profitability: Higher discounts tend to reduce profitability, especially in Furniture and high-discount transactions.
+Striking a balance between discounts and profit margins is crucial.

+3. Ship Mode Optimization: Leverage the high volume of Standard Class shipments and explore opportunities for Same Day shipping to cater to premium customers.

+# Acknowledgement
+This assessment was from [hng.tech](https://hng.tech/internship) in partial fulfillment of the assessment for [Data Analyst track](https://hng.tech/hire/data-analysts).
+Please  go through any of the links to sign up for any track of your choice.